With only three days in Spain, Madrid won two of them and most was spent indulging as a foodie should.

-A city whose last 2 centuries have left an ever fashionable mark.
-A city who’s ways of exsistance was do to necessity and is still evident in their daily ways.
+A city whose last two centuries have left an ever fashionable mark.
+A city who’s way of exsistance was do to the necessary to survive and that is still evident in their daily ways.

 Where morning streets fill early with locals chatting on thresholds and visitors snapping selfies in plazas.
-By lunch, sidewalks fill with light bites and wanders in the park (Parque de El Retiro) find citizens on lake side siestas.
+By lunch, sidewalks fill with light bites and wanders in the park such as Parque de El Retiro, find citizens on lake side siestas.

 Madrid’s history is deeper than what the eyes see.
 There is not much ancient or medieval architecture to be found except in the old town streets of Almendra Central.
 Madrids status as a true capital city came into its own in the 16th century bringing design features found in Plaza Mayor.
 The Bourbon Era brought austatious design such as the Royal Palace, Church of Santa Barbara & St. Michael’s Basillica.

 Most prevalent is the 19th century growth into ‘moderization’ bringing the elaborate and proud facades.

 Madrid is a city whose wealth has provided for some astounding art collections to be found in the Museo Nacional del Prado, Museo Thyssen-Bornemizsa & Museo Nacional Centro de Arte Reina Sofia, not to mention countless other museums both state and private owned.

 That point in the evening when the streets such as Calle Cuchilleros, begin to fill with leisure strollers.
 Sidewalk cafes along neighborhoods like Cava Baja, fill with friends sipping tinto (red wine, mostly Rioja) and nibbling tapas (small plates of snacks) that are complimentary when you orders drink.
 Tip: Enjoy whatever is given and trust in the usual custom that you will be treated to a different nibble with each round.